To cancel out, nullify, or treat as non-existent. For the now-to-new practitioner, it means to thwart or limit a value generation possibility.

 An enterprise creates value generators (such as products and services).
 An enterprise cannot create value.
 It can only create value generators, or ‘value propositions’ as some academics would have it.
 A value generator generates value when the beneficiary interacts with it.

 A naturalistic model of creating the new and realising the potential of the new creation, using the analogy of human procreation and development.
-It consists of seven stages: Readiness, Conception, Commitment, Gestation, Birth, Nurturing, and Realising Potential.
+It consists of seven stages: Readiness, Conception, Commitment, Gestation, Birth, Potential Realisation, and Completion.

 Read more about The Creative Lifecycle